rherrick/xnat-openid-auth-plugin/README.md

 ### enabled
 Comma delimited list of provide ids, currently tested with Google `google` and AAF `aaf`.

-### siteUrl
-The main domain, needed to build the full `preEstablishedRedirUri`

-### preEstablishedRedirUri
-The return leg of OpenID request after the provider has authenticated, defaults to `<siteUrl>/openid-login`

 ### openid.`providerId`.clientId
 The ID obtained on app registration